mrworf/detrackify-email/GUARD_SERVER.md

 display a progress message while this happens and the continue button activates only once the real URL is known.
 The result is cached in memory and optionally persisted to a JSON file to speed up future requests.
+The resolved link replaces the progress message and is highlighted just like the original URL.
+If the final destination shares the same domain as the sender then the highlight is shown in green and the continue button will open this resolved link.
 If the resolution fails the `/resolve` endpoint returns an error message along with an HTTP status code.
 In that case the browser falls back to the original URL once the timer expires.